Skip to content

 IDE - building your Virtual Agents

-A place that allows you to create Virtual Agents and use all the functionality like Flows, Playbooks, Lexicons & Intents.
+A place that allows you to create virtual agents and use all the functionality like Flows, Playbooks, Lexicons & Intents.
 We call this part of the product the IDE (=Integrated Development Environment) - a term often used in software development.
-Once you are done with the first iteration of your Virtual Agent, a so-called Snapshot must be created in order to deploy your Virtual Agent into production.
-A Snapshot is an immutable copy of your Virtual Agent containing all resources which make it up - for example, your Flows, Lexicons, Intents and Extensions.
+Once you are done with the first iteration of your virtual agent, a so-called Snapshot must be created in order to deploy your virtual agent into production.
+A Snapshot is an immutable copy of your virtual agent containing all resources which make it up - for example, your Flows, Lexicons, Intents and Extensions.
 Snapshots act as the interface to the second group of functionality: The Cognigy.AI Runtime.

 The following table shows the most relevant microservices forming the IDE: